sap-tutorials/sap-build-process-automation/tutorials/spa-business-partner-action-create/spa-business-partner-action-create.md

     <!-- border -->![Action Project](ActionProject_07.png)

-    The Action Editor will open with the selected APIs which can be further configured based on the requirements.
+    SAP Build Actions will open with the selected APIs which can be further configured based on the requirements.

 2. The Action supports JSON files and the file size is limited to 5 MB, you need to fetch a specific number of records from your data source.
 This can be done using the `$top` input parameter.
 For this use case, you will be setting the parameter to 150.
 This will enable us to fetch the first 150 records and display their details.